Paralegal Specialist (27D)

 - Entry Level

-The paralegal specialist provides legal/administrative support in areas of criminal law, family law, international law, contract law and fiscal law.
-They assist judges, Army lawyers and unit commanders with legal matters and judicial work
+The paralegal specialist is not like being a legal assistant, they are expected to provide legal/administrative support in all areas of criminal law, international law, civil/administrative law, contract law and fiscal law.
+They assist judges, Judge Advocates and unit commanders with a wide range of legal matters and judicial work.

 - Paralegal support to unit commanders and the Office of the Staff Judge Advocate

-- Provide legal documents in courts-martial, nonjudicial punishments and other military justice matters
+- Provide legal documents in courts-martial, Article 15 actions and other military justice matters

-- Prepare line of duty determinations, separation board proceedings and other administrative law matters
+- Review line of duty determinations, AR 15-6 investigations, separation board proceedings and other administrative law matters

-- Assistance in the family law arena such as powers of attorney, wills and separation decrees
+- Assistance in family law such as power of attorney, wills and separation decrees

-Job training for a paralegal specialist requires 10 weeks of Basic Combat Training, and 10 weeks of Advanced Individual Training with on-the-job instruction.
+Training for a paralegal specialist requires 10 weeks of Basic Combat Training, and 10 weeks of Advanced Individual Training with on-the-job instruction at Fort Jackson, South Carolina.

 Some of the skills you’ll learn are: